Joonkkyo/Joonkkyo/README.md

 ### Hi, I'm Joonkyo Seo! 👋
-🔭 Currently working on Samsung Electronics as Software Engineer
+🔭 Currently working on Samsung Electronics as Backend Engineer

 🔭 Worked on MegazoneCloud as AI developer (2020.12 ~ 2022.07)